artenlf/artenlf/README.md

 - 👋 Hi, I’m @artenlf, also known as Luís Felipe Arten.
 - 👀 I’m interested in Technology, Front-End, Data Science, Football and Gaming.
-- 🌱 I’m currently learning html, CSS, JS, Python and UX.
+- 🌱 I’m currently learning HTML, CSS, JS, Python and UX.
 - 💞️ I’m looking to collaborate on Front-End projects, Python projects, smart devices lifehacks.
 - 📫 You can reach me through e-mail: felipe.arten@gmail.com, or in twitter @23maalf.